NomicFoundation/hardhat/docs/guides/project-setup.md

 module.exports = {};
 ```

-Plugins are **essential** to Buidler projects, so make sure to check out all the available ones and also build your own ones!
+Plugins are _essential_ to Buidler projects, so make sure to check out all the available ones and build your own!

 For any help or feedback you may have, you can find us in the [Buidler Support Telegram group](http://t.me/BuidlerSupport).